 How to apply for a Blue Badge or Exceptional Circumstance Permit

-To apply for either of these permits you'll need to complete this Google Form.
+To apply for either of these permits you'll need to complete this Microsoft Form.
 If you have a Blue Badge you'll need to download a copy of the BB into the Google form.
 Exceptional Circumstance applications will need to be supported by relevant evidence from your healthcare professional.

 In all cases: